Posted on

 Re-experiencing traumatic event

-An individual will relieve the experience over and over again in the mind which causes stress, anxiety and further harm to the body.
+An individual will relive the experience over and over again in the mind which causes stress, anxiety, and further harm to the body.
 This may lead to drug and alcohol use to deal with symptoms and may also lead to depression.

-A person who avoids experiences which evoke memories may not cope well without the use of drugs or alcohol.
+A person who avoids experiences that evoke memories may not cope well without the use of drugs or alcohol.
 The individual will need substances to deal with difficult memories.

 When drugs or alcohol are used to manage symptoms, the central nervous system cannot cope with the stress.
 Risk-taking behavior may take place while under the influence and may lead to symptoms of angry outbursts and irritability with others.